AaronV-T/TollskisHardcoreHelper/README.md

 ## Features

+Options to alert the player when their health is low by flashing the screen and playing a sound.

 Options to notify the player when:
   * The player or a group member disconnects*.
   * The player or a nearby player is affected by certain threat-altering effects.